HEG-Arc/paleo-2015-gestionair-control/README.rst

 # Gestion'air Web controller

 Gestion'air is a web-based controller to run a call center simulation.
+You can visit our website http://gestionair.ch to see it in action.

 ## Web controller